tamari92/kf2-tournament/guidelines.md

 One important aspect of Map Bans is who chooses first.
 The order of bans contextually makes a difference depending on the teams goal, and isn't guaranteed to be fair to both teams in most cases.
 The solution put forth in this tournament is to designate one of the two teams as the "arbiter".
 **The arbitrating team is granted the ability to choose who bans first**.

-The conditions for determining the arbitrating team are as follows:
+The conditions for determining the arbiter are as follows:
 - Winners Quarterfinals: The lower seeded team is the arbiter
 - Winners Semifinals: The team who did **not** receive a bye is the arbiter
 - Grand Finals: The losers bracket team is the arbiter